DeepDriveMD/DeepDriveMD-pipeline/docs/source/pages/ddmd-s-usage.rst

 #. ``adios_sim.xml`` controls the communication over the network between a simulation and an aggregator.

-#. ``adios_agg_4ml.xml`` controls the communication over the network between an aggregator a machine learning.
+#. ``adios_agg_4ml.xml`` controls the communication over the network between an aggregator and training.

-#. ``adios_agg.xml`` controls the communication over the network between an aggregator and an outlier search.
+#. ``adios_agg.xml`` controls the communication over the network between an aggregator and inference.

 #.
 Notice that ``bin/run.sh`` command sets up authorization in this line::

      source /usr/workspace/cv_ddmd/.radical/auth

    For the content of this file for a particular cluster, ask Radical developers.
-   In this file various environmental variables are set, such as RMQ_HOSTNAME, RMQ_PASSWORD, ..., mongodb_host, ..., RADICAL_PILOT_DBURL, ...,  that allow Radical Ensemble Toolkit to
-   communicate with the corresponding servers.
+   In this file various environmental variables are set, such as RMQ_HOSTNAME, RMQ_PASSWORD, mongodb_host, RADICAL_PILOT_DBURL, ..., that allow Radical Ensemble Toolkit to communicate with the corresponding servers.

 -------